Give your QSR customers what they crave

 Like many food delivery brands, Domino’s Pizza saw a surge in delivery requests when the pandemic hit.
 And, in addition to delivering hot pizza fast, it had to ensure both driver and customer safety.
 Head of Marketing, Casper Mooyman explained:

 Joe & The Juice took a digital approach to social distancing by using its pre-order app to facilitate contactless ordering and curbside pick-up.
-As a result, the chain remained open throughout lockdown.
+As a result, the chain remained open throughout lockdowns.
 It also had the nice side effect that its app downloads soared.
 This, in turn, led to an increase in new customers, as VP of Strategy & Business Development Thomas Evald told us:

 Daufood operates across several channels: Ecommerce, in-app, stores (which include self-service kiosks), and a call center.
-With so much potential for complexity, it’s a real game-changer to have a single view of everything in one place.
+With so much potential for complexity, it was a real game-changer to have a single view of everything in one place.
 As CTO, Javier Pastor said: “When you’re running hundreds of stores across different regions, a single payments partner makes reconciliation so much easier.”

 "Unified commerce means we have a one-stop environment for franchisees to better understand what money they’ve made from which channels.”